dnielsen/vegnonveg/setup/Setup_AMI_for_BigDL.md

 ## Install Dependencies

 ### 1) Install Anaconda
-In your home directory, **/home/ubuntu**, install anaconda with this command:
+In your home directory, **/home/ubuntu**, download Anaconda with this command:
 ```
 curl -O https://repo.continuum.io/archive/Anaconda3-4.2.0-Linux-x86_64.sh
 ```
-Run the script:
+Run the script to begin installing Anaconda:
 ```
 bash Anaconda3-4.2.0-Linux-x86_64.sh
 ```
-Follow the command prompt to finish the installation.
-When prompted:
+Follow the command prompt.

+Press ENTER to continue and finish the installation.

 Do you wish the installer to prepend the Anaconda3 install location to PATH in your /home/ubuntu/.bashrc ? [yes|no]

-Choose "yes".
+Type "yes".

+Close and Reopen your terminal Window

 Export PATH variable: